yonglinma18/IS477---Course-Project/README.md

 - Google Colab (Pandas)
 - OpenRefine (filtering, cleaning, transformation)

-Per project instructions:

-> Scripts for loading data into an RDBMS are only required if an RDBMS is used.

 Therefore, this step is **not applicable** to our workflow.

 # Reproducibility